B-Houser/LTV-Numbers-Docs/samcart.md

 1. <a href="https://app.ltvnumbers.com" target="_blank">Log into LTV Numbers</a>
 2. In LTV Numbers’ side navigation bar, go to the "Settings" tab
-3. Click the "Copy" button for your Webhook URL in the “SamCart Integrations” section.
+3. Click the "Copy" button for your Webhook URL in the “Clickfunnels Integrations” section.
 You will paste this into SamCart at a later step
 4. In a separate browser window or tab, <a href="https://samcart.com/auth/login" target="_blank">log into SamCart</a>
 5. Confirm you are in the appropriate SamCart dashboard
 6. In SamCart’s top right navigation bar, click on the Settings gear